joakimk/toniq/README.md

 * [x] Will only mark a job as done if it exits successfully
 * [ ] Be able to mark jobs as failed
 * [ ] Limit concurrency to 1 by default
-* [ ] Avoid running duplicate jobs due to pulling and current setup
+* [ ] Avoid running duplicate jobs due to polling and current setup
+* [ ] Review the code one more time
 * [ ] Licence and pull request instructions

 ### 1.0